 Subscribe to my YouTube Channel HERE

-- Enough Vegetable Oil for frying - see instructions
+- Enough ghee or beef tallow for frying - see instructions

 - Sea Salt to taste

-- ¼ teaspoon of Red Chili Flakes, or to taste
+- ¼ teaspoon Red Chili Flakes or to taste

 - A pinch of Sea Salt